Yam (vegetable): D. japonica

+D. japonica – known as East Asian mountain yam, yamaimo, or Japanese mountain yam – is a type of yam (Dioscorea) native to Japan.
+Its other common names include cham ma, Chinese yam, dang ma, glutinous yam, jinenjo, pinyin, rìběn- shǔyù, shan yao, Taiwanese yam, and wild yam.
+Varieties include D. japonica Thunb var. pseudojaponica Yamamoto, D. japonica Thunb. var. pseudojaponica (Hayata) Yamam, D. japonica var. japonica, D. japonica var. oldhamii and D. japonica var. pilifera.

-D. japonica is used for food.
-Jinenjo, also called the wild yam, is a related variety of Japanese yam that is used as an ingredient in soba noodles.
+It is widely cultivated as a food crop in Japan, Korea, China and neighbouring islands.
+Jinenjo is a related variety of Japanese yam that is used as an ingredient in soba noodles.

 Harvesting

 Yams in West Africa are typically harvested by hand, using sticks, spades, or diggers.
 Wood-based tools are preferred to metallic tools as they are less likely to damage the fragile tubers; however, wood tools need frequent replacement.
 Yam harvesting is labor-intensive and physically demanding.
 Tuber harvesting involves standing, bending, squatting, and sometimes sitting on the ground depending on the size of mound, size of tuber, or depth of tuber penetration.
 Care must be taken to avoid damage to the tuber, because damaged tubers do not store well and spoil rapidly.
 Some farmers use staking and mixed cropping, a practice that complicates harvesting in some cases.

 In forested areas, tubers grow in areas where other tree roots are present.
 Harvesting the tuber then involves the additional step of freeing them from other roots.
 This often causes tuber damage.

 Aerial tubers or bulbils are harvested by manual plucking from the vine.

 Yields may improve and cost of yam production be lower if mechanization were to be developed and adopted.
 However, current crop production practices and species used pose considerable hurdles to successful mechanization of yam production, particularly for small-scale rural farmers.
 Extensive changes in traditional cultivation practices, such as mixed cropping, may be required.
 Modification of current tuber harvesting equipment is necessary given yam tuber architecture and its different physical properties.